Maria Kirilenko: 2013: World No. 10 & injuries

 Kirilenko started the Asian swing at the Korea Open.
 Seeded second, she was defeated in the second round by Kimiko Date-Krumm.
 In Beijing at the China Open, Kirilenko lost in the third round to top seed and eventual champion Serena Williams.
 Seeded third at the Kremlin Cup, Kirilenko was defeated in the second round by Anastasia Pavlyuchenkova.
-Injury ended her season at the Garanti Koza WTA Tournament of Champions in Sofia with a 0–5 retirement loss to Alizé Cornet.
+Injury ended her season at the Tournament of Champions in Sofia with a 0–5 retirement loss to Alizé Cornet.

 Kirilenko ended the year ranked 19.

 2014: Last season

 Kirilenko was not listed on any entry lists for 2014 tournaments, still recovering from the knee injury suffered in the Tournament of Champions in Sofia.
 She also missed the Australian Open due to the injury.

 After missing the pair of Premier Mandatory events at Indian Wells and Miami, Kirilenko made her comeback at the Family Circle Cup in Charleston.
-Seeded tenth, she was upset in the first round by qualifier Belinda Bencic, who eventually reached her first WTA semifinal.
-At the Mutua Madrid Open, Kirilenko defeated qualifier Kristina Mladenovic in the first round to recorded her first victory of the year.
+Seeded tenth, she was upset in the first round by qualifier Belinda Bencic, who eventually reached her first tour semifinal.
+At the Madrid Open, Kirilenko defeated qualifier Kristina Mladenovic in the first round to recorded her first victory of the year.
 She withdrew from her second-round match against qualifier Caroline Garcia due to a left wrist injury.
 In Rome at the Italian Open, Kirilenko lost to Svetlana Kuznetsova in the first round.
 Kirilenko exited in the first round at the French Open, winning three games against Johanna Larsson.
-As a result, her ranking plunged 44 places down to 88 after failing to defend quarterfinal points.
+As a result, her ranking plunged 44 places down to 88, after failing to defend quarterfinal points.

-Kirilenko played the pre-Wimbledon tournament in Rosmalen at the Topshelf Open but lost to Mona Barthel in the first round.
+Kirilenko played the pre-Wimbledon tournament in the Netherlands at the Rosmalen Open but lost to Mona Barthel in the first round.
 Kirilenko entered the Wimbledon Championships ranked 109, her lowest ranking in five years.
-She caused an upset by defeating eighteenth seed and the previous year's quarterfinalist Sloane Stephens in the first round.
-She was defeated in the second round by Peng Shuai.
+She caused an upset by defeating 18th seed and the previous year's quarterfinalist, Sloane Stephens, in the first round before she was defeated in the second by Peng Shuai.

 After a month-long break, Kirilenko entered the US Open unseeded and drew fifth seed and 2006 champion Maria Sharapova in the first round.
 She lost the match in straight sets.

-In Seoul, South Korea at the Korea Open, Kirilenko participated as a wildcard.
+In Seoul at the Korea Open, Kirilenko participated as a wildcard.
 She reached her first quarterfinal in 15 months by defeating Donna Vekić and third seed Klára Koukalová in her first two matches.
 She then defeated sixth seed Kaia Kanepi for a place in the semifinals.
-Her run came to an end in the hands of second seed and eventual champion Karolína Plíšková.
-Kirilenko played her final tournament of the season at the China Open.
-She was defeated in the first round by qualifier Tsvetana Pironkova.
+Her run came to an end in the hands of second seed and eventual champion, Karolína Plíšková.
+Kirilenko played her final tournament of the season at the China Open where she was defeated in the first round by qualifier Tsvetana Pironkova.

 Kirilenko ended the year ranked 186.

 2015–present

 Between 2015 and 2017, Kirilenko gave birth to two children, and has since not returned to professional tennis.
-She has not competed professionally since 2014, and is not ranked by the WTA.
+She has not competed professionally since 2014.